 Recent studies suggest Levonelle is less reliable in women who are overweight.
-Women with a BMI (Body Mass Indicator) result of 30 or above should order ellaOne instead.
+Women with a BMI (Body Mass Indicator) result of 26 or above should either take a double dose of two Levonelle tablets or order ellaOne instead.

-Levonelle is a single dose tablet which should be taken as soon as possible after unprotected intercourse, no later than 72 hours (3 days) after.
+Levonelle is a single tablet.
+The dose should be taken as soon as possible after unprotected intercourse, no later than 72 hours (3 days) after.

 If vomiting occurs within 3 hours a repeat dose should be taken.

-As time of ovulation is unpredictable, even in women with regular cycles, emergency contraception should be taken regardless of the day of the cycle when a woman has unprotected sexual intercourse.
+As time of ovulation can be unpredictable, even in women with regular cycles, emergency contraception is often taken regardless of the day of the cycle when a woman has unprotected sexual intercourse.
 Levonelle should not be used more than once in the same cycle without advice from a doctor or family planning clinic.

-Levonelle should not be taken with or in the same cycle as ellaOne.
+Levonelle should not be taken at the same time, or in the same cycle, as ellaOne.

 Side effects of Levonelle

-A list of the side effects of Levonelle can be found in the manufacturer's Patient Information Leaflet supplied with medication.
+More information on the side effects of Levonelle can be found in the manufacturer's Patient Information Leaflet supplied with the medication.

 Contraception and Levonelle